Yoast/wordpress-seo/readme.txt

 Other:

-* Removes the Curl check in the Site Health page.
+* Removes the cURL minimal version check from the Site Health page, as it was causing issues.

 = 19.7.1 =
 Release Date: September 20th, 2022